edealasc/isr_text_operations/README.md

 ISR text operations on the [Reuters dataset](https://huggingface.co/datasets/ucirvine/reuters21578) from Hugging Face.

-To install use this code install the required dependencies by running:
+To use this code install the required dependencies by running:

 ```bash
 pip install -r requirements.txt